 BAM Bamboo Clothing

 CONSCIOUS CREDOS: Less Water, Less Chemicals, Sustainable Material

 The Joaquin by Boyish Jeans includes organic and recycled cotton, reducing its carbon footprint and reducing water usage.

 These denim overalls by C & A are made with recycled cotton.

 CONSCIOUS CREDOS: Energy Efficient Use, Less Chemicals, Less Water

-The Freja Jumpsuit by DL1961 is a utility-inspired jumpsuit with a straight leg, voluminous sleeves, faux front pockets and center front button opening.
-It is made with certified cotton and clean dyes.
+The Freja Jumpsuit by DL1961 is made with certified cotton and clean dyes.
 Their jeans require less water because they recycle and treat 98% of the water used to make them and everything is made in house so they require less energy and are responsible for fewer carbon emissions.